 Director, Clinical Virology and Molecular Microbiology

-Research Interests: Hepatitis C and B infections; Infectious diseases
+Research Interests: Viral infections of immunocompromised patients; Hepatitis C and B infections; Respiratory virus infections

 The Johns Hopkins Hospital (Main Entrance)

 1800 Orleans St.

 Dr. Alexandra Valsamakis is a professor of pathology at the Johns Hopkins University School of Medicine.
 She holds a joint secondary appointment in Molecular Microbiology and Immunology in the Johns Hopkins Bloomberg School of Public Health and serves as director of Clinical Virology and Molecular Microbiology Laboratories in the Department of Pathology at the Johns Hopkins Hospital.

 She received an M.D. and Ph.D. (microbiology) from the University of Pennsylvania School of Medicine.
 After a residency in clinical pathology at the University of California-San Diego, she completed two fellowships at Johns Hopkins, one molecular virology and a second in medical microbiology.

 Dr. Valsamakis’ research focuses on the detection, identification, and management of viral infections.